 Distance adoption most often focuses on helping children from India, African countries, Ukraine or Belarus.
 There is also a programme to support the descendants of Tibetan refugees who have settled in the northern part of India.
-There are a number of organisations that facilitate long-distance adoption and, of course, all of them take the precaution of ensuring that their assistance is as targeted as possible and serves the education and development of the children.
+There are a number of organisations that facilitate long-distance adoption and, of course, they all take the precaution of ensuring that their assistance is as targeted as possible and that it is for the education and development of the children.
 So how to go about choosing the right one?
 Let’s take it one step at a time.

 The term “adoption” can be a little misleading in our context.
 It refers to the relationship between the surrogate parent and the child.
 In reality, it is a very symbolic adoption.
 It consists “only” of financial support and written communication with the child.
 There is usually no real contact.
 The sending of gifts and communication other than in the prescribed form is usually restricted.
 In English-speaking countries, the more appropriate term for this relationship is ‘child sponsorship‘.

-Unlike a regular adoption, you are not necessarily committing yourself to helping the child until he or she reaches adulthood.
-Rather, distance adoption involves a long-term commitment and a willingness to support the child throughout his or her studies, but if you suddenly have insufficient funds or change your mind about this type of support for another reason, you can end it earlier.
+Unlike a regular adoption, you are not necessarily committing to helping the child until they are an adult.
+Rather, distance adoption involves a long-term commitment and a willingness and desire to support the child throughout his or her studies, but if you suddenly have insufficient funds or change your mind about this type of help for another reason, you can end it earlier.

-Classic distance adoption – you can choose the country you are supporting, the gender or age of the child and then choose the one that most appeals to you from the individual stories, accompanied by photos of the children, on the website of one of the charities.
+Classic distance adoption – you can choose the country you are supporting, the gender or age of the child on the website of one of the charities and then choose the one that appeals to you most by looking at the individual stories, accompanied by photos of the children.

 Developmental adoption – a concept that focuses on supporting a specific institution (typically a school) which then provides free education to the children.
 The money raised, in addition to running the school itself, can be used to purchase important equipment, supplies, cars, etc. This removes the need to fund the intermediate funding of an on-site aid organisation, which may also take a significant portion of your money to run.